timofeysie/rainbow-connection/README.md

 This lib can only be set up on the Raspberry pi.
 So to work on a non raspi device, we have to remeber this lib.

+## Npm unable to find angular

+That's right, running npm i on the Raspberry Pi failed saying it could not find the registry.
+Specifying the registry did not help the situation.
+After a while, I simply got rid of the git ignore for the node-modules and commeted them.
+This took a while.
+Then the git pull took even longer.
+Then however, we were able to run Angular 2 on the device!

+The button on the website works to toggle the light.
+The input sends data to the pi.

+We're in business.

+Next up,
+multiple lights, using input (ie. a button) and a RESTful service using the xAPI telling the pi which light to turn on when the button is pressed.

 ## Using the Angular 2 Quickstart